 In support of this effort, we conducted a preliminary investigation of the site, including a Clover Creek Habitat Assessment, topographic survey, and geologic investigation.
 We also completed a Preliminary Engineering Technical Report and drawings for the preferred alternative.

 Is this an Active Project or Completed Project?
 Completed

 Why is the project needed?
 What are the project goals?

-In 1995, the U.S. Fish and Wildlife Service (USFWS) Anadromous Fish Restoration Program Core Group reported that salmon and steelhead spawning habitat in Cow Creek and its tributaries was in "relatively good condition" (Cow Creek Watershed Assessment (25.3 MB), 2001).
+In 1995, the U.S. Fish and Wildlife Service (USFWS) Anadromous Fish Restoration Program Core Group reported that salmon and steelhead spawning habitat in Cow Creek and its tributaries was in "relatively good condition".
 Salmon and steelhead may not have been able to access spawning habitat in upstream areas of Clover Creek because the diversion dam and siphon structure are partial barriers to upstream fish passage.

 The purpose of the project was to improve water supply reliability for the Millville Ditch Company and to improve passage for salmonids.

 With funding from the CDFW’s Ecosystem Restoration Program and USFWS Anadromous Fish Screen Program, the Western Shasta RCD successfully implemented the project.
 Immediately following the completion of the project, a salmon was documented successfully swimming through the upper fish ladder.

 We worked with DWR’s Northern Region office and a technical advisory committee composed of representatives from Western Shasta Resource Conservation District, California Department of Fish and Wildlife (CDFW), USFWS, National Marine Fisheries Service, Natural Resources Conservation Service, Cow Creek Watershed Management Group, and the Millville Ditch Company to develop a preferred alternative for fish passage at this site.